kdebisschop/rundeck-rancher-node-plugin/README.md

  - Project can include multiple environments.
  - API keys are not exposed in configuration.
+ - Nodes can be created from containers, services, or both.
  - Can limit selected containers to one per service.
  - Can exclude stopped containers.
  - Can exclude global containers.